HomeTeamsIndiaChandu Sarwate – One of Longest First Class Career in India

 Chandrasekhar Trimbak Sarwate born on July 22, 1920, in Madhya Pradesh, India.
 Chandu Sarwate was a former Indian Test player and national selector.
 He has died in Indore on December 23, 2003, following a protracted illness.
 Chandu Sarwate represented Indian in 9 Test matches scoring only 208 runs at 13.00 with his 37 was the highest score.
 He also has taken 3 wickets at an average of 124.66 with the best figure of 1 for 16.

 However, his international cricket records are very modest, but his first-class records were superb.
 His first-class career was spanning over 32 years.
 He played 171 matches scoring 7,430 runs at an average of 32.73 with the highest score of 246 against Bengal in 1950-51, including 14 hundred and 38 fifties, and also held 91 catches.

 Chandu Sarwate mostly played for Holkar and took 494 wickets with his mix of off-spin and leg-spin bowling.
 He took five wickets in 26 times and 10 wickets in a match 3 times.
 His bowling average was 23.54 with the career-best figure of 9 for 61 against Mysore in 1945-46.

-Chandrasekhar Trimbak Sarwate best moments in cricket came when Indian cricket team toured England in 1946.
+Chandrasekhar Trimbak Sarwate’s best moments in cricket came when the Indian cricket team toured England in 1946.
 He played a match against Surrey at the Oval.
 He normally batted in the middle order, came in at No 10, and added 249 runs for the last wicket with Shute Banerjee.

 Both batsmen hit centuries the only instance in first-class cricket when No 10, and No 11 scored hundreds.
 India recovered from 205/9 to 9/454.
-Though he wasn’t satisfied with that efforts.
+Though he wasn’t satisfied with that effort.
 Chandu Sarwate went on to take 5 for 54 in Surrey’s second innings as the Indians wrapped up a nine-wicket win.

 Chandu Sarwate was also a national selector for three seasons from 1980-81 to 1982-83.
 He achieved modest success while playing for India but had one of the longest first-class careers for an Indian Player.
 However, his name will be forever linked with the famous last-wicket partnership of 249 runs with Shute Banerjee in the Indian match against Surrey at The Oval in 1946.